aranciaga/blackpearl/README.md

   $ sudo npm install -g blackpearl
 ```

-IMPORTANTE: You need to have installed mplayer
+IMPORTANT: You need to have installed mplayer

 # Using blackpearl